Use NeuroVault statistical maps in NiMARE

 Neurovault is an online platform that hosts unthresholded statistical maps, including group statistical maps.
 NiMARE can read these statistical maps when given a list of collection_ids.
 I search “working memory” on neurovault, and find these relevant collections:

-I can load specific statistical maps from these collections into a NiMARE dataset:
+I can load specific statistical maps from these collections directly into a Studyset for analysis:

 # The specific collections I would like to download group level